baleeds/trusted/README.md

 ## Adding Validations

-Validations are configured at the time when the key/value pair is registered.
+Validations are configured when creating the accessor.

 Validations can be done using a [Yup](https://github.com/jquense/yup) schema.